 So that’s why when a moon rises full I cut brush and start a burn pile.
 Because this evening I’m going to share some stories.
 Daytime cannot be about Down Slope and regrets.
 That’s what moons rise is for.

-I think back to that Feylf rise in Autumn.
+I think back to the week-moon Feylf’s rise in Autumn.
 Belni was at the door.
 I didn’t have the rituals then, no stories.
 Just a drink from second mug.
 First mug is for caf in morning; second mug is ale in evenings.
 I lost third mug a while ago, that’s the one that Serg’nt gave me with the bottle.
 The fire was blazing, a bit too hot for this time of the year.
 Din’s at my feet when the knock comes.

 Wrong time of day for a visitor.